lwindolf/lzone-cheat-sheets/cheat-sheets/ElasticSearch.md

 - Disable transparent huge pages
 - Disable numad
-- Do not optimized JVM, ensure not to give more than 32GB RAM
+- Do not optimize JVM settings, ensure not to give more than 32GB RAM

 ## Monitoring